 When doctors tell patients they need skin cancer surgery, they hear a wide range of reactions, says Dr. Kober.
 “I have some patients who say, ‘I don’t care about the scar, Doc.
 I don’t have a modeling career.
 Just get the cancer out.’
 That’s one extreme.”
 There are also patients on the other side of the spectrum, she says, who are very concerned about the scar and its cosmetic appearance.

-Hooman Khorasani, MD, chief of the Division of Dermatologic & Cosmetic Surgery at Mount Sinai Medical Center in New York City, sees the full gamut of reactions in his practice as well.
+Hooman Khorasani, MD, former chief of the Division of Dermatologic & Cosmetic Surgery at Mount Sinai Medical Center in New York City, sees the full gamut of reactions in his private practice on the Upper East Side of Manhattan as well.
 That includes celebrity patients who know an unsightly scar could hurt their career.
-Dr. Khorasani, who spends about 60 percent of his time doing Mohs surgery, says he’s careful to reassure patients as well as manage their expectations.
+Dr. Khorasani, who is quadruple board-certified in dermatology, Mohs surgery, cosmetic surgery and facial cosmetic surgery, spends about 50 percent of his time doing Mohs surgery and says he’s careful to reassure patients as well as manage their expectations.
 Most cases are BCCs and SCCs.
 When detected early, they’re almost always curable.
 “I explain to patients that these are very common skin cancers and that they’re not alone,” he says.
 “We’re definitely going to take care of it and get rid of the cancer.
 That’s the most important thing.”
 He knows the importance of a good cosmetic outcome, too.
 In fact, he’s done extensive research on minimal scar wound repair.

-What should patients expect from a surgery scar?
+What should patients expect about the size of a skin cancer surgery wound and the resulting scar?

-It’s important to know that a scar may end up quite a bit longer than you might have guessed, says Dr. Khorasani.
-While your skin cancer may have looked like a small red spot when diagnosed, that can be just the tip of the iceberg, he explains.
-There may be extensions, or “roots,” of the cancer that are not visible from the surface.
-“On average, the wound that will be created during surgery on a BCC or SCC will be at least twice as big as the lesion you can see before surgery,” says Dr. Khorasani.
-And because of the surgical techniques needed to make a scar lie flat and even, the scar will always be longer than the diameter of the wound.
+It’s important to know that the wound that will be created during surgery on a BCC or SCC will be bigger than you might have guessed in advance, says Dr. Khorasani.
+For one thing, while your skin cancer may have looked like a small red spot when diagnosed, that can be just the tip of the iceberg.
+There may be extensions, or “roots,” of the cancer that are not visible from the surface that will be discovered during surgery, requiring the removal of more tissue.

 Because melanoma is more likely to spread than nonmelanoma skin cancers, surgical guidelines require the doctor to remove a larger safety margin of healthy tissue.
 Dr. Khorasani says that on average, the wounds from melanoma surgery, and thus the scars, are about twice as large as those from other skin cancers.